wcyn/bc-14-pair-programming/README.md

 # Psquair - The Pair Programming App of the Century
-An Flask application that facilitates pair programming in conjuction with the Firepad JavaScript Library
+A Flask application that facilitates pair programming in conjuction with the Firepad JavaScript Library

 The application is hosted on Heroku.
 You can view the Psquare application at [psquair.herokuapp.com](https://psquair.herokuapp.com)